 Do You Need A Car to Explore the Amalfi Coast?

 You may want to ask yourself if you want to drive the Amalfi Coast.
-The roads are quite narrow, the traffic in the high season is insane and parking can be a nightmare.
+The roads are quite narrow, the traffic in the high season is insane, and parking can be a nightmare.
 That being said, we went in April, rented a car, and we’re really glad we did.
-It allowed us to explore more of the Amalfi coast in a shorter time and we avoided the problems associated with high season.
-We also got a thrill out of driving the narrow roads clinging to the side of the sea cliffs.
-It’s not for everyone, but we loved it!
+It allowed us to explore more of the Amalfi coast in a shorter time, and we avoided the problems associated with high season.

-Watch our video of our Amalfi Coast Road Trip
+Watch our video of our Amalfi Coast Road Trip.

 You can book a private transfer from Naples to Positano for a hassle-free drive to your accommodation.
-The cost starts at $74 USD pp and you can book here.
+The cost starts at $74 USD pp, and you can book here.
 Or this sharted transfer is only $34 USD pp.

-If you don’t have a car and want to explore a lot of the Amalfi Coast in a short time, you can check out this highly-rated 8-hour tour by car and boat.
-Where you’ll visit our favorite towns on the coast including Ravello, a stop in Amalfi Town for lunch, and shopping in Positano.
+If you don’t have a car and want to explore a lot in a short time, you can check out this highly-rated 8-hour tour by car and boat.
+You’ll visit our favorite towns on the coast, including Ravello, a stop in Amalfi Town for lunch, and Positano shopping.

 Best Things to Do Along the Amalfi Coast